All Episodes

 Maybe he should get off the couch and go to work.

-Okay, that's not gonna help the governor.
+Okay, that's not going to help the governor.

 That's not.